urol-e5/protocols/2020-12-14-SDR-Respirometry-Protocol.md

 ![Fig. 1](https://github.com/urol-e5/protocols/blob/master/images/Figure_1.png)

 6. Please be sure that the SensorDishes rest in the groove properly, otherwise the measurement signal will not be sufficient, which results in a bad resolution or even the message “NO SENSOR”.
-7. Please be sure that the SensorDish® rests in the groove properly, otherwise the measurement signal will not be sufficient, which results in a bad resolution or even the message “NO SENSOR”.
+7. Be sure to put the SensorDish® aligned correctly onto the SDR (well numeration) to be able to associate the software values with your samples.

 ![Fig. 2](https://github.com/urol-e5/protocols/blob/master/images/Figure_2.png)